+When spending bitcoins, the current owner presents their public key and digital signature in a Bitcoin transaction.
 The transaction is digitally signed by a private key, which indicates the authorisation to spend the funds referenced by the transaction.

 Even tiny changes in the original data will drastically change the resulting hash value.
 It’s essentially impossible to predict which initial data set will create a specific hash value.

 To create different hash values from the same data, Bitcoin uses nonces.
 Changing the nonce results in a widely different hash value.

-Creating hashes is computationally trivial, but the Bitcoin system requires that the new hash value has a particular form — specifically, it must start with a certain number of zeros.
+The mining computers calculate new hash values based on a combination of the previous hash value, the new transaction block, and a nonce.
+Creating hashes is computationally trivial, but the Bitcoin system requires the new hash value to have a particular form — specifically, it must start with a certain number of zeros.

 The miners have no way to predict which nonce will produce a hash value with the required number of leading zeros.
-So they are forced to generate many hashes with different nonces until they happen upon one that works.
+So they are forced to generate many hashes with different nonces until they happen upon the one that works.